Colleen Smith, Director, Teacher

-Colleen lives in Yakima with her husband Patrick, daughter Caroline (8), son Luke (3), and dog Barley.
-Outside of Sol Shine, Colleen can be found teaching yoga around town, reading the latest book club read, SUPing the Yakima, or skiing at White Pass.
+Colleen lives in Yakima with her husband Patrick, daughter Caroline (9), son Luke (3), and dog Barley.
+Outside of Sol Shine, Colleen can be found teaching yoga around town, reading the latest book club read, SUPing the Yakima River, or skiing at White Pass.

 Elizabeth Watt, Teacher

 Elizabeth grew up playing outside day and night along with her many brothers and sister, thanks to an avid outdoorsman father and a nature loving mother, both of whom made it clear that most of life's important lessons could be learned through experiences in nature.

 A passion for the outdoors and adventure took Elizabeth to exploring all 48 contiguous states in the U.S., visiting every major National Park, summiting many of the gorgeous mountain peaks in the West, and climbing many of the best rock climbing destinations spanning our country.
 Elizabeth was privileged to be able to spend three months exploring and studying the natural wonders of Australia where she worked on organic farms and nature reserves, and after that, was fortunate to get to explore Paraguay, Chile, Patagonia, and South Africa.
 Spending time outside every day is a priority for Elizabeth, in all weather conditions, and her heart is right here in this beautiful valley.
 Washington is one of the most geographically diverse and beautiful states, we are all lucky to live here.